magefoo/magefoo.github.io/_posts/2017-04-23-getting-image-url-for-template-files.md

 ---
 layout: post
-title: "Getting Image URL for template files"
+title: "Magento 2: Getting Image URL for template files and CMS Blocks"
 date: 2017-04-23 17:20:13
 image: '/assets/img/'
-description:
+description: 'Magento 2: Getting an Image URL.'
-main-class:
+main-class: 'm2'
-color:
+color: '#000000'
 tags:
+- Magento 2
+- Dev
+-Quickie
 categories:
-twitter_text:
-introduction:
+- Magento 2
+- Quickie
+twitter_text: 'Magento 2: Getting an Image URL, the correct way.'
+introduction: "Getting an Image URL the correct way"
 ---

 Just a quick on how to get image urls in both template files and cms blocks for Magento 2.